Karen-Shekyan/The_Binding_Of_The_Elements/README.md

 - fixed the bug in the crown sprite, but found a similar (but smaller) one in the skull sprite
 - added some images to use in game instructions

+Karen Shekyan:
+- Added miniboss.
+They're slower, larger, have more health, and attack in a unique way.
+They spawn in the middle of the boss room of level 1.
+Also, their setStun method does nothing; this is intended.
+- The number of enemies in each "normal" room is randomized between 4-6 (on level 1, change later for level 2).
+- The location of enemies is also randomized.

 ###### 5/30/22

 Jonathan Shavit: